Shipping Heavy Equipment By Rail – Understanding The Basics

 How Long Does It Take To Ship Heavy Equipment By Rail?

-In most cases, it will take slightly longer to ship heavy equipment by rail than it would to ship a piece of machinery directly using a truck and a flatbed.
-Trains operate on a fixed schedule, and unlike trucks, they are not a “point-to-point” delivery system.
+In most cases, shipping heavy equipment by rail will take slightly longer than shipping a piece of machinery directly using a truck and a flatbed.
+Trains operate on a fixed schedule, and unlike lorries, they are not a “point-to-point” delivery system.

 In other words, with rail hauling, you must first ship your machinery to the freight station, load it onto the train, and then unload it at its destination.
 And once it arrives at the final freight station, you’ll have to hire a last-mile shipping company to haul it to the final destination.